gravitational/teleport/rfd/0095-teleport-key-agent-extension.md

         string          cluster
         string          user

-The returned identity data can be used in place of the standard filesystem identity (~/.tsh) for `tsh` operations, including connecting to a Teleport Proxy or connecting to a Teleport Node.
+The returned identity data can be used in remote `tsh` operations in place of a `tsh` profile, such as connecting to a Teleport Proxy or to a Teleport Node.

         byte            SSH_AGENT_SUCCESS
         string          TLS certificate
         byte[]          TLS CA certs
         byte[]          SSH CA certs

-Combined with the information stored in the user's SSH agent (Crypto signer, SSH certificate, Teleport Proxy:ClusterName:UserName), `tsh` will have enough information to carry out standard operations.
+Combined with the information stored in the user's SSH agent (crypto signer, SSH certificate, Teleport proxy:clusterName:userName), `tsh` will have enough information to carry out standard operations.

 **Add MFA Key Extension:**